Standard Saver

 This assumes:

-If you have a Club Lloyds Saver, Club Lloyds Monthly Saver, Easy Saver, Fixed Bond, Monthly Saver, Online Fixed Bond or a Lend a Hand account, it will change into this account at the end of its term if you don’t give us other instructions.
+If you have a Club Lloyds Saver, Club Lloyds Monthly Saver, Club Lloyds Advantage Saver, Easy Saver, Monthly Saver, Fixed Bond, Online Fixed Bond, or a Lend a Hand Fixed Savings Account, it will change into this account at the end of its term if you don’t give us other instructions.
 We will contact you before this happens to let you know your options.

 This account is not available to any other customers.